RobertStrothmann/SpiroTransferLearning/README.md

 ________

 ## Model:
-The baseline and fine-tuned model(s) for the three individual runs can be found on Zenodo.org [link](https://zenodo.org/records/14011804)
+The trained baseline and fine-tuned model(s) for the three individual runs can be found on Zenodo.org [link](https://zenodo.org/records/14011804)

 ________